DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 To that end, there should be an Azimuth Reference Sensor provided on the telescope mount.
 This can be either a switch, light sensor, or magnetic Hall-effect sensor.
 Otherwise, the program will ask for manual help in initialization.
 An inclinometer can also be added to the rocker board to help level the telescope in azimuth, and the system will prompt for that when it is ready.
 Note that placement of the Azimuth Reference sensor should be such so that it permits leveling adjustments to be done when the telescope is at that position.

 The altitude range needs either sensors for horizon and zenith positions, or an inclinometer.
-Again, not providing either of these options results in the program prompting for use input to initialize the Altitude axis.
+Again, not providing either of these options results in the program prompting for user input to initialize the Altitude axis.

 ==========================